Fresno family displaced due to apartment fire on Thanksgiving - NewsBreak

 Fresno family displaced due to apartment fire on Thanksgiving

 FRESNO, Calif.
-(KSEE) – A Fresno family has been displaced after a fire burned through their unit at
+(KGPE) – A Fresno family has been displaced after a fire burned through their unit at

 the Butterfly Grove Apartment Complex Thursday afternoon.